realpython/learning/README.md

   Learn just enough syntax and then start building something that interests you.
 This will help keep you accountable.
 Plus, you will inevitably be forced to learn along the way since you will hit stumbling blocks.

+  Ask for help.
+Meetup groups.
+Find a mentor.

 1. **How do you come up with, or what's a good place to get, practice project ideas that don't become overwhelming?**

   Try - [Mega Project List](https://github.com/karan/Projects) and [awesome-app-ideas](https://github.com/tastejs/awesome-app-ideas).
 Feel free to email me (michael@realpython.com).
 Happy to brainstorm.